How Does the Church Make Disciples, Part 1

 Just an example, Amy Carmichael was a missionary in India during the 1800s.
 She worked with some of the poorest people on earth, and her biggest impact came with orphaned girls who were being used as prostitutes.
 She would actually go to the brothels and places where the girls were abused and pick them up and bring them home and feed them and clothe them.
 At one time, she housed around 130 of them at once.
 But she said, "I'm not a teacher.
 I can't sing.
 I can't play the piano.
 But I can cook breakfast."
 She said, "I can wash hair and cut toenails for my Lord."
 In fact, she said she cut the toenails of 1,000 orphans in her lifetime because that was her gift.
 Now, which gifts were that?
 Well, there's a variation, lots of them, lots of gifts that she had, spiritual gifts.
 But it's the church's job to help people learn how to use their gifts.
 Whatever gift it is, washing hair, cutting toenails, teaching, serving, helping, doing works of administration and evangelism, helping people move, helping people fix their car, helping them balance a budget.
 It's the church's job to help people learn how to use their gifts.
 And let's see how we do that.

 In this passage, Paul says the church helps people learn how to use their gifts in three main ways.
 So, if you're taking notes, we could call these the three methods for making disciples.
 What does the church do?
 It makes disciples.
 How does the church do it?
 Well, here's three methods or three ways.
 The first one is this: the church equips the saints.
 As it makes disciples, the church equips the saints and puts them to work with their gifts.
-If you read on in verses 11 through 12 with me, Paul writes, "And he gave some as apostles and some as prophets and some as pastors and teachers for the equipping of the saints for the work of service."
+If you read on in verses 11 through 12 with me, Paul writes, "And he gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, for the equipping of the saints for the work of service.…"

 Just to help you see what he's saying here, there are five offices mentioned in this passage that can fit into two categories.
 Apostles and prophets could fall into the category of a temporary office.
 They serve a temporary purpose and now it's over.
 Ephesians 2, verses 19 through 20, just above this says, "So then you are no longer strangers and aliens, but you're fellow citizens with the saints and are of God's household, having been built on the foundation of the apostles and prophets."
 That's the same group he's mentioning here.
 Paul says the church has been built on the foundation of the apostles and prophets, and everyone knows you only lay a foundation once.
 You don't keep laying it over and over and over again.
 So, the apostles gave us the Scriptures.
 The prophets gave us the Bible once, and now, their job is done.
 I remember when I was in Georgia, there was a huge sign around the corner from my house that said the apostle so and so.
 And I remember because he had these ginormous collars on his shirt.
 I don't know if that's apostolic or not, but these things were a foot and a half tall on the side of his shirt.
 But he wasn't an apostle.
 And the foundation has already been laid.
 That job is over now.